horacehoff/pixel-clustering-format/README.md

-# Pixel-Clustering Image Format (.LPI)
+# Pixel-Clustering Image Format (.PCF)
 ### About
-LPI is an image format that works by grouping pixels together in clusters that rely on simple additions and multiplications for compression, and grouping them by color.
+PCF is an image format that works by grouping pixels together in clusters that rely on simple additions and multiplications for compression, and grouping them by color.

 ### How
 It uses "layers" to store pixels, that is it completely disregards the pixels of the dominant color in the image, using it as a "background".
 Then, it fills in the image using the other colors, thus allowing for a very efficient lossless compression.